aws-amplify/amplify-cli/Readme.md

 `yarn config set workspaces-experimental true`<br>
 `npm run setup-dev`

 To test your category, do the following:<br>
 `cd <your test front-end project>` <br>
-`amplify init` <br>
+`amplify-dev init` <br>
-`amplify <your category> <subcommand>`<br>
+`amplify-dev <your category> <subcommand>`<br>

 Before pushing code or sending a pull request, do the following:
 - At the command line, run `npm run lint` at the top-level directory.
 This invokes lerna to check for lint errors in all of our packages.
 - You can use `eslint` to fix some of the lint errors.
 To use it, go to the package that has errors and run `lint-fix`
 - If there are any remaining lint errors, resolve them manually.
 Linting your code is a best practice that ensures good code quality so it's important that you don't skip this step.